nurmohammadrahul/blogpost957/README.md

-# BlogPost957
+# BlogPost

-BlogPost957 is a React web application designed for browsing and bookmarking blogs.
+BlogPost is a React web application designed for browsing and bookmarking blogs.
 Users can explore various blog posts, read them in detail, and save their favorite ones for easy access.

 ## Live Demo